-Lisa M. Given, Ph.D., is Dean, Research and Development, for the Faculty of Health, Arts and Design at Swinburne University of Technology, Australia.
+Lisa M. Given, Ph.D., is Professor of Information Science, Centre for Design Innovation and Strategic Advisor, Research Capability Development at Swinburne University of Technology, Australia.
 She is a Past-President of the Association for Information Science and Technology and has served on the College of the Australian Research Council.
 A former Director of the International Institute for Qualitative Methodology (Canada), Lisa has received numerous grants and awards.
 She is Lead Investigator of an ARC Linkage Project exploring research adoption by the wine industry and of an ARC Discovery Project looking at knowledge management practices in non-profit organisations.
 Lisa is also co-investigator for the ARC Linkage Project “Library and Information Science Research Australia” which recently launched the Research Assistance & Development Australian Researchers Grant Program to provide a series of supportive activities to foster research collaboration in library and information science.
 Recent grants include:

 Information practices in non-profits: Knowledge management and technology use ARC Discovery Project $145,000